seren/zabbix-review-export-import/README.md

+# NOTE: all new commits are against the "main" branch, not this "master" branch.

 # Zabbix Review and Export/Import
 With Zabbix review and export (backup)/import you can create review mechanism and save/restore zabbix configuration as code (Monitoring as Code)